NthBox/extra-vision-ai/docs/debug/mobile-hud-alignment-debug-troubleshoot.md

 3. **Rotation-Aware Mapping**: Implemented a 90-degree coordinate transformation (X->Y, Y->X) when aspect ratios mismatched.
 (Success for Portrait).
 4. **4-Way Orientation**: Attempted `expo-screen-orientation` for precise Landscape Left/Right detection.
 (Failed: Required native rebuild/Development Client).
 5. **Aspect-Ratio Fallback**: Reverted to `useWindowDimensions` with improved "needsRotation" detection logic.
+6. **Unified Hybrid Logic (Final)**: Unlocked app orientation in `app.config.js`.
+This allowed the OS to handle coordinate rotation natively.
+Switched to 1:1 mapping for all Landscape modes and 90-deg CCW for Portrait.

 ## Approaches That Worked
+- **Unlocked App Orientation**: Changing `app.config.js` to `orientation: "default"` allowed the OS to handle coordinate system shifts correctly.
 - **Dynamic Dimension Capture**: Updating the store with the exact width/height of every captured photo.
-- **Coordinate Transformation**:
-    - `mappedX = y`
+- **Hybrid Mapping Logic (V4 - Final Solution)**:
-    - `mappedY = INPUT_WIDTH - x`
+    - **Portrait**: 90-degree CCW transformation (`mappedX = y`, `mappedY = INPUT_WIDTH - x`).
+    - **Landscape**: Direct 1:1 mapping for both Left and Right orientations, relying on native OS rotation.
 - **SVG Scaling & Offsets**: Correctly calculating `scale` and `offsetX/Y` to account for the "cover" crop mode of the camera preview.
-- **Rotation-Aware Labels**: Applying SVG `transform` to labels to keep text readable in horizontal mode.
-- **Pro Orientation Mapping (V4)**: Switched to a unified 1:1 mapping for all landscape orientations (Ori 3 & 4).
-Since the app orientation is unlocked, the OS handles the coordinate system rotation and the camera buffer orientation.
-Manual 180-degree flips were found to be redundant or incorrect when the OS is already managing the UI rotation.
-Text rotation is now only used in Portrait Down mode to handle inverted vertical use.
+- **Native Readability**: Removing forced SVG text rotations in Landscape mode and allowing the native UI rotation to level the labels.

 ## Lessons Learned & Prevention
+- **Leverage Native OS Rotation**: Don't try to manually rotate coordinates if you can unlock the app orientation and let the OS handle it.
+Manual rotations often fight against built-in sensor-to-UI transforms.
 - **Sensor vs. UI**: Mobile camera sensors are almost always landscape.
-The UI must handle the 90-degree rotation manually if the OS hasn't already rotated the image.
+The UI must handle the 90-degree rotation manually *only* in Portrait mode.
-- **Native Dependency Caution**: Avoid adding new native modules (`expo-screen-orientation`) mid-debugging if the user is using a standard Expo Go environment, as it triggers a "native module not found" crash.
+- **Native Dependency Caution**: Avoid adding new native modules (`expo-screen-orientation`) mid-debugging if the user is using a standard Expo Go environment.
+Rebuilding the development client is necessary after adding `expo-screen-orientation`.
-- **Pro Mode Requirement**: Upgrading to `expo-screen-orientation` requires a native build or Development Client.
-The code now includes a `try-catch` safety net to prevent crashes on standard Expo Go while still supporting the pro feature.
-- **Device Differences**: Landscape Left vs. Landscape Right can invert coordinates; the pro mapping now explicitly handles both to prevent upside-down boxes.
-- **Reference Error Prevention**: Always initialize variables used in SVG transforms (like `textRotation`) outside of conditional blocks to avoid `ReferenceError`.
+- **Reference Error Prevention**: Always initialize variables used in SVG transforms (like `textRotation`) outside of conditional blocks.
+- **Pro Mode Stability**: Adding a `try-catch` wrapper around `ScreenOrientation` calls allows the app to run on standard Expo Go while still providing pro features on Development Clients.